Chapter 7 vs Chapter 13 Bankruptcy in Arizona: Which Is Right for You?

 Timeline

-- File petition → automatic stay stops collections
+- File petition → automatic stay stops all collections immediately

 - Meeting of creditors (~30 days after filing)